MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 # Step 1: Understanding coordinate frame conventions
 Of the above mentioned 48 possible conventions, there are some conventions that are used quite frequently.
-In computer graphics, the our *2D plane* of interest is the image, thus the plane axes are denominated with x and y, while z refers to depth (hence z-fighting, z-buffering, etc.) and thus is assigned the forward or backward direction.
+In computer graphics, our *2D plane* of interest is the image, thus the plane axes are denominated with x and y, while z refers to depth (hence z-fighting, z-buffering, etc.) and thus is assigned the forward or backward direction.
 In navigation (and thus aviation), our *2D plane* of interest is the earth surface, as we often think about navigating 2D maps, and thus x and y refer to forward/backward and left/right, whereas z refers to the up/down direction.
 I have encountered the following conventions in the past years, maintaining the below table as a quick cheat sheet.